maguec/Bigquery_Reverse_ETL_To_Bigtable/README.md

 # Bigtable and BigQuery - Better together

-Spin up Bigtable and BigQuery and show how they can work together using Reverse ETL
+Spin up Bigtable, Valkey and BigQuery and show how they can work together using Reverse ETL to provide low latency

 ## Usage